-Propranolol is a beta blocker that slows down the activity of your heart by stopping the transmission of messages from the nerves to your heart.
+Propranolol is a beta-blocker that slows down the activity of your heart by stopping the transmission of messages from the nerves to your heart.
 It acts on the heart and blood vessels and therefore is widely used for cardiac problems.
-The conditions that require the management by Propranolol is as follows:
+The conditions that require the management by Propranolol are as follows:

 The adult oral doses for different uses are listed below:

 For high blood pressure

 Start with 80 mg twice daily, increase the dose at weekly intervals if necessary.
 The maintenance dose is 160-320 mg daily.

 For prevention of variceal bleeding in portal hypertension